-You're in business to make money.
+You’re in business to make money.
 One way to increase profit, of course, is to cut expenses.
-The savvy small business owner can wring substantial savings from his or her commercial insurance.
+A savvy small business owner can wring substantial savings from their commercial insurance.

-The key, of course, is to reduce costs without gutting your coverage.
+The key is to reduce costs without gutting your coverage.
 Saving is great, but you cannot put your venture at risk just to save a few dollars.
 Here are 14 tips for reducing your business insurance premiums.

 1. Shop your coverage with several providers.

-Commercial insurance providers evaluate risk according to algorithms that can spit out very different quotes from the same information.
-That means you could find substantially lower rates than what you're paying without changing your coverage simply by shopping around.
+Commercial insurance providers evaluate risk using algorithms that can spit out very different quotes from the same information.
+That means you could find substantially lower rates without changing your coverage simply by shopping around.

-A business owner's policy (BOP) combines several common types of protection (e.g., property, business interruption and some liability) into a single plan, often at a lower price than an owner could get by shopping for the coverages separately.
+A business owners policy (BOP) combines several common types of protection (property, business interruption and some liability) into a single plan, often at a lower price than you could get by shopping for the coverages separately.

 However, read the policy carefully before you sign.
-Many BOPs don't include auto insurance or professional liability insurance.
-Most don't cover workers' compensation.
+Many BOPs don’t include auto insurance or professional liability insurance, and most don’t cover workers’ compensation.
 You could need separate policies for these.

 3. Consider a different kind of bundle.

-Some commercial insurance providers also sell home and car insurance.
+Some commercial insurance providers also sell home and auto insurance.
 Why does that matter?
-Carriers often provide price breaks when you buy multiple lines of coverage.
+Carriers often provide discounts when you buy multiple lines of coverage.
 If yours does, you could save big without touching your coverage.

 4. Evaluate your protection and your risks.

-Take a thorough look at your policy and make sure you don't have coverage you don't need.
-If you don't use a vehicle for your business, for example, you likely don't need commercial auto insurance.
-If you don't have employees, you don't need employment practices liability coverage.
-Bottom line: Make sure you're not insuring yourself for a risk you don't face.
+Take a thorough look at your policy and ensure you don’t have coverage you don’t need.
+If you don’t use a vehicle for your business, for example, you likely don’t need commercial auto insurance.
+If you don’t have employees, you don’t need employment practices liability coverage.
+Make sure you’re not insuring yourself against a risk you don’t face.

 5. Increase your deductible.